Real and Imaginary Numbers

 An imaginary number is the square root of a negative number.
 Recall that the square root of a number is the number that when multiplied by itself yields the original number.
 For example, the square root of 16 is 4 since 4 x 4 = 16.

-To express the square root of a negative number, mathematicians used imaginary numbers.
+Mathematical mathematicians used imaginary numbers to express the square root of a negative number.
 They used i to represent the square root of -1. i is the basic unit of imaginary numbers or the imaginary unit.

 Another interesting fact about imaginary numbers is that they cannot be located in the real number line.